SwifMetro/SwifMetro/HOW_TO_USE_SWIFTMETRO.md

-# 🚀 SWIFTMETRO - COMPLETE USAGE GUIDE
+# 🚀 SWIFMETRO - COMPLETE USAGE GUIDE

 ## START TO FINISH - MAKE IT WORK IN ANY APP